cortside/coeus/shoppingcart-api/README.md

 The template repo can be found at https://github.com/cortside/cortside.templates.

+## Features

+The template is a contrived example that was created to show a number of concepts, you have find a list of the notable [features here](Features.md).

 ## Service Diagram

 To better understand the responsibilities and relationship of this service with others, see the [service diagram](docs/ServiceDiagram.md).